rezashamji/ToolUniverse/docs/tutorials/make_your_data_searchable/make_data_searchable_deepdive.rst

    ]

-(Optional) Use your data from a Tool
+Plug your data into a Tool
 ------------------------------------

-If you’re wiring this into a ToolUniverse agent:
+If you’re wiring this into a ToolUniverse agent, configure your tool:

 * **Tool name**: ``EmbeddingCollectionSearchTool``
 * **fields.collection**: ``toy``